iter8-tools/iter8/mkdocs/docs/tutorials/knative/quick-start.md

     #ITER8 is the root folder for the Iter8 GitHub repo
     $ITER8/helm/knslo
     ```
+    The source for the Iter8 experiment sub-chart used by the above chart is located below.
+    ```shell
+    $ITER8/helm/knslo-exp
+    ```
-    Adapt the Helm templates as needed by your application in order use this chart in production.
+    Adapt them as needed by your application in order use in production.

 !!! tip "Try other Iter8 Knative tutorials"
     * [SLO validation with progressive traffic shift](testing-strategies/slovalidation.md)